 Lucas Oil NHRA Nationals

-The fastest show on Earth returns to Brainerd International Raceway in 2021 for the 39th Annual Lucas Oil NHRA Nationals.
-The world’s best drag racers will be on display and serving up a steady diet of nitro-fueled drag racing to race fans who never got a chance to see them in 2020 because of the Covid-19 pandemic.
-This year, we expect that to be different.
+The fastest show on Earth returns to Brainerd International Raceway in 2023 for the 41st Annual Lucas Oil NHRA Nationals.
+The world’s best drag racers will be on display and serving up a steady diet of nitro-fueled drag racing.

 Here’s what you get: The world’s best drag racers, the fastest cars, the most insane race fans anywhere and an experience like no other.